timebertt/talk-credentials-rotation/content/03-static-credentials.md

 - manages all types of credentials
 - TODO: code with example call
 - kubernetes primitives: `Secrets`
-- TODO: code with example secret
+- TODO: code with example secret yaml
 - immutable secrets
   - scalability
   - immutable infrastructure paradigm
 - knows when to rotate
   - based on trigger
   - based on validity
-- clients always use bundle
+- server/clients always use bundle of old and new CA secret during rotation

+notes:
+- TODO: add link to https://github.com/gardener/gardener/blob/master/docs/development/secrets_management.md#certificate-signing

+vvv

+## TODO: auto-rotation for non-user-facing CAs

+- internal CAs: 30d validity

+---

+## TODO: conclusion

+- two-step rotation for static credentials
+- implemented for kubernetes as workload, concept is applicable to most workloads